scaleway/terraform-provider-scaleway/docs/data-sources/block_volume.md

 ## Arguments reference

 This section lists the arguments that you can provide to the `scaleway_block_volume` data source to filter and retrieve the desired volume.
-Each argument has a specific purpose:

 - `volume_id` - (Optional) The unique identifier of the volume.
 Only one of `name` and `volume_id` should be specified.
 - `name` - (Optional) The name of the volume.
 Only one of `name` and `volume_id` should be specified.